rwieruch/blog_robinwieruch_content/react-js-windows-setup.md

 <hr class="section-divider">

 That's everything you need for a React development setup in Windows.
 I hope you have everything to get started in React on your PC.
-Let me know what other tools you are using on Windows in the comments below :)
+Let me know what other tools you are using on Windows in the comments below.
+Otherwise, if you are curios about the tools that I am using on my machine, head over to [my personal development setup guide](https://www.robinwieruch.de/developer-setup).